-Found in the hot and dry zones of North and Central America, Dysschema howardi, the Giant Northern Flag, is one of the biggest tiger moths in the world, and without a doubt one of the most impressive and beautifully coloured ones aswell.
-For anyone that has the extreme priviledge of having acces to livestock, rearing or breeding is is a must.
+Found in the hot and dry zones of North and Central America (New Mexico, Arizona, Mexico) , Dysschema howardi, the Giant Northern Flag, is is the biggest tiger moth (Arctiinae) found in America.
+For anyone that has the privilege of rearing this rare moth in captivity, here some instructions.
 Interestingly, while rearing them is extremely easy on a variety of food plants, the moths have little to no interest in pairing at all in captivity.
 This could be due to the fact that the moths synthesise their sex pheromones from the alkaloids they derive from their host plants – and other host plants (that are not Brickellia, their natural food plant) lack the correct compounds.
 Because of this, they cannot be bred in a sustainable way, and the only way to obtain them is from eggs from a wild female or wild larvae, because unless reared on Brickellia, they will not reproduce.

 - Host plants: Brickellia, but accepts other Asteraceae (Taxaracum).
 Also some varieties of lettuce!

 - Natural range: Central America, North America.
 Found in the deserts of Arizona and New Mexico, and (actual) Mexico.

 - Polyphagous: yes (but only coniferous trees)

 - Generations: Multivoltine (continuously brooded in captivity, possibly bivoltine or univoltine in the wild)

 - Pupation: Naked pupa suspended by a little silk